‘One Piece’ Chapter 977 Spoilers: Kaido’s Son Revealed, Straw Hats Postpone Party For Jinbe

 — Toei Animation (@ToeiAnimation) April 8, 2020

-One Piece Chapter 977 is also set to feature the banquet at Onigashima where the alliance between the Beast Pirates and the Big Mom Pirates will be officially announced.
+One Piece Chapter 977 is also set to feature the banquet at Onigashima, where the alliance between the Beast Pirates and the Big Mom Pirates will be officially announced.
 Emperor Kaido called one of his subordinates and started asking for a “specific” guy.
-The spoilers revealed that Emperor Kaido is talking about his son, ordering his subordinate to summon him in the banquet.
+The spoilers revealed that Emperor Kaido was talking about his son, ordering his subordinate to summon him to the banquet.

-Knowing how important the ongoing celebration is, Emperor Kaido wants his son to be present in the event and show himself to their guests, specifically Emperor Big Mom.
-Upon mentioning her name, one of the Beast Pirates informed Emperor Kaido that Emperor Big Mom is currently changing her clothes into a kimono.
+Knowing how important the ongoing celebration is, Emperor Kaido wants his son to be present for the event and show himself to their guests, specifically Emperor Big Mom.
+Upon mentioning her name, one of the Beast Pirates informed Emperor Kaido that Emperor Big Mom was currently changing her clothes into a kimono.